openscihub/osh-route/README.md

 A Route is basically a translator between properties and URIs.
 Its two most important functions are complementary: `route.uri(props)` and `route.props(uri)`.
-This allows you to think about URIs as a route plus a simple set of parameters.
+This allows you to think about URIs as POJOs, which is what you work with in your scripts.
-Route configuration also helps you couple validation code with URIs.

 ## Installation